1172 Äneas

-1172 Äneas /ᵻˈniːəs/ is a large Jupiter trojan from the Trojan camp, approximately 140 km in diameter.
+1172 Äneas /@ˈniːəs/ is a large Jupiter trojan from the Trojan camp, approximately 140 km in diameter.
 It was discovered on 17 October 1930, by astronomer Karl Reinmuth at the Heidelberg Observatory in southwest Germany.
 The dark D-type asteroid is one of the largest Jupiter trojans and has a rotation period of 8.7 hours.
 It is named after the Trojan prince Aeneas, from Greek mythology.